TejashreeSS/FULL_ADDER_SUBTRACTOR/README.md

 # RESULT:

-Studied Full Adder and Full Subtractor circuits are designed and the truth tables is verified using Quartus software.
+Studied and verified the Full Adder and Full Subtractor circuits and their truth tables using Quartus software successfully.